ritaturk/xenko-docs/manual/getting-started/manage-entities-in-a-scene.md

 1. Select an entity.
 2. Select a gizmo.
 3. Select the Snapping tool and enter a value in the tool.
-4. Drag the entity.
+4. Drag the entity with the gizmo tools.

-   The entity snaps as per the value that you specified.
+   The gizmo operation (rotate / translate / scaling) snaps as per the value that you specified.

-Thus, you can easily move, rotate, and resize the entities in a scene by using gizmos.

 The next step is to animate the entities in your scene.
 To do this, you need to use scripts.
 For information about using scripts, see [Scripting in Xenko](scripting-in-xenko.md).